Good hygiene is not only important to protect chicken from diseases, but also for food safety reasons.

 Feed is another risks, as it might contain mould which can produce toxins.
 To reduce this risk, farmers should ensure they supply their birds with good quality feed.

 The birds are kept in houses to limit their contact with other animals, even other chicken.
-Most farmers use an in-all-out systems, in which birds are grouped together according to age when they arrive on the farm and kept together during the whole of the production cycle until they leave the farm.
+Most farmers use an in-all-out system, in which birds are grouped together according to the age when they arrive on the farm and kept together during the whole of the production cycle until they leave the farm.

 Buildings are thoroughly cleaned and disinfected before and after a group has finished their production cycle, to prevent diseases from spreading from one group to another.
 Sick birds are removed immediately and dead birds are buried to prevent the spreading of diseases.